lockedatapublished/blog/content/posts/2018-05-24-Using-R-interface-with-Airtable-API.md

 Using the dplyr function `sample_n()`
 ---------------------------------------
-Finally we have all the data we need in a `data.frame` we can now use the dplyr function.
+We now have all the data we need in a `data.frame`, so we can use the dplyr function.
 We just want to pick one row to be our winner.
 ```sample_n(airtable, 1) #1 is the number of rows we want```

 This is our result.```id  Twitter handle I want a chance to win a t-shirt Name